 - You will need identification with your name, picture and signature to vote early or on Election Day, and get free, expert assistance to help you with voter ID here.

 If you are a returning citizen who had their right to vote revoked due to prior felony status, your voting rights may have been restored.
 Contact the Office of Executive Clemency at 850-488-2952 to begin the process of voter rights restoration; check with the County Clerk about your charges and fees owed.
 If you need help paying fees, reach out to the Florida Rights Restoration Coalition.

-The voter registration deadline for the November 3rd General Election is October 5th, register at engagemiami.vote – where you can also update your address, your party affiliation and check your current status.
+The voter registration deadline for the August 23rd Primary & Local Elections is July 25th.
+The voter registration deadline for the November 8th Midterm Elections is October 11th, register here.
+You can also update your address, your party affiliation, and check your current status here.